 Refinement presets offer some flexibility in terms of referenced file locations (structure, device, other files), both at the source (in the presets directory) and destination (in the project directory) of the preset.
 The preset file "scenarioA.pfp" will be used as an example.
 If the file name of, for example, a structure file is specified without a path, the structure file will be searched at the location of the preset file:

 If the file name is specified with a relative path (here "structures"), it will be searched in a subdirectory starting from the preset file:

+'''

-<structure relativepath=""></structure> Presets
+<structure RelativePath="">

-structures/phaseA.str scenarioA
+structures/phaseA.str

-scenarioA.pfp

-structures

-phaseA.str